 Sherburne County has established a Traffic Safety Course option in lieu of issuance or court filing of a state uniform traffic ticket.
 Sheriff's Deputies have the discretion to offer traffic violators the option of attending the Traffic Safety Course in lieu of a citation.
 The course is two hours long and costs \$75, which is payable to the Sherburne County Sheriff.
 This is in violation of Minn.
 Stat. § 169.022, which states, "...
-Local authorities may adopt traffic regulations which are not in conflict with the provisions of this chapter; provided that when any local ordinance regulating traffic covers the same subject for which a penalty is provided for in this chapter, then the penalties provided for in this chapter for the same offense."
+Local authorities may adopt traffic regulations which are not in conflict with the provisions of this chapter; provided, that when any local ordinance regulating traffic covers the same subject for which a penalty is provided for in this chapter, then the penalty provided for violation of said local ordinance shall be identical with the penalties provided for in this chapter for the same offense."

 In a letter to State Representative Steve Smith on December 1, 2003, the Minnesota Attorney General specifically addressed the issue of a driver improvement course or clinic in lieu of a ticket or other penalty.
 After reviewing the state law, the Attorney General concluded: "All such programs, however, require that a trial court make the determination as to whether attendance at such a [driver's] clinic is appropriate.
-We are aware of no express authority for local officials to create a pretrial diversion program." (emphasis is that of the Attorney General).
+We are aware of no express authority for local officials to create a pretrial diversion program."
+(Emphasis is that of the Attorney General.)